 The advantage of distance-learning is that in many cases you do not need to attend the university very often.
 You can study anywhere and often only have to travel to the university for the exams.
 You usually receive the learning material and exercises at home, or you can read and work on them online.
 With part-time studies, you complement your existing knowledge by attending lectures and events which take place in the evening or at the weekend.
 You will usually need a school-leaving diploma (Abitur or equivalent) to do distance-learning or part-time studies at university level.

 Adaptation measures for recognition of qualifications

 Have you learned a profession outside the EU and want to exercise it in Germany?
 In many cases, you will need to have your professional qualification recognised in Germany.
 You will find Information about recognition procedures for foreign professional qualifications here.
 If you are lacking some qualifications for full recognition, you can do further training in Germany under adaptation measures called Anpassungsqualifizierung.
 Depending on your profession and level of knowledge, the content of these measures can differ widely.
 For example, they may consist of learning German in relation to your profession, or deepening your technical or theoretical knowledge.
 If you successfully complete your course, you can subsequently have your professional qualification recognised as equivalent to a German qualification and exercise your profession in Germany.

-Tip: there has been a new residence permit in Germany since 2015 which enables you to undertake this kind of further training to obtain recognition of your qualifications.
+Tip: Since 2015, there is a new residence permit in Germany which enables you to undertake this kind of further training to obtain recognition of your qualifications.
 You can find out in our "Visa" section what you need to remember when applying.
 While doing your further training, for example in healthcare and geriatric nursing professions, you can work as a nursing assistant.
 You are also entitled to work in any occupation for up to ten hours a week to support yourself.

 Work-related language courses